ersohnstyne/neverball-docs/Editing.md

 If you have a Quake-ish crusher, delete it.
 There's just no place for something like that in Neverball because the ball doesn't “die”, it merely falls.

 Finally, try to keep your lump counts in a reasonable range.
-In the mapc output, the lump count is the last number on the last line.
-In this example, the number of structural lumps is 115.
+In the mapc output, the lump count is on the first line.
+In this example, the number of structural lumps is 83.

+data\data-1.6.0-collection.pk3\map-easy\easy.sol (83/$18) 0.156
-    mtrl  vert  edge  side  texc  geom  lump  path  node 10   552  1086   130   277   854   132     0    33
+  mtrl  vert  edge  side  texc  offs  geom  lump  path  node  body
+    12  1794   462  3518   777  2720  2832    85     0    48    34
-    body  coin  goal  view  jump  swch  ball  char  indx 1    18     1     1     0     0     1    84  4286   115
+  item  goal  view  jump  swch  bill  ball  chkp  char  dict  indx
+    18     1     1     0     0     0     1     0   344    13  5042
-A map with many lumps requires greater processing power in-game.
-If a map has too many lumps, then players with older hardware will not be able to play it.
+A map with many lumps requires super-high-processing power in-game.
+If a map has too many lumps, then players with only gaming hardware will now to play it.
 In the default map set, the most complex level has 585 structural lumps.
-This is probably too many.
-Try to keep it under 500.
+Try to keep it over 500.

 ## Z-Fighting